lsds/intravisor/runtime/musl-lkl/lkl/Documentation/process/coding-style.rst

 Coding style is all about readability and maintainability using commonly available tools.

-The preferred limit on the length of a single line is 80 columns.
+The limit on the length of lines is 80 columns and this is a strongly preferred limit.

-Statements longer than 80 columns should be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does not hide information.
+Statements longer than 80 columns will be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does not hide information.
 Descendants are always substantially shorter than the parent and are placed substantially to the right.
-A very commonly used style is to align descendants to a function open parenthesis.

-These same rules are applied to function headers with a long argument list.

-However, never break user-visible strings such as printk messages because that breaks the ability to grep for them.
+The same applies to function headers with a long argument list.
+However, never break user-visible strings such as printk messages, because that breaks the ability to grep for them.

 3) Placing Braces and Spaces